-Around this time last year, I published a little overview of Deloitte’s Global Human Capital report for 2018.
+Around this time last year, I published a little overview of Deloitte’s Global Human Capital report for 2018 which covers trends in the world of work.
 When I spotted this year’s report had been published, I thought I’d do the same again.
 As while it’s 112 pages full of great insight (based on results of surveying nearly 10,000 HR and business leaders in 119 countries), it is a bit of a beast to wade through!

 Unsurprisingly in 2019, it builds very much on the increasing importance and relevance of the social enterprise*.
 And on its positive link to financial performance.
 The report’s title is ‘Leading the Social Enterprise’.
 You can read it in all its glory here, but if you only have a couple of minutes, here’s my potted summary.